Dang Fong

-Dang Fong 鄧芳 (1877 or 1879–1955) was a disciple of the Chinese Kung Fu folk hero Wong Fei Hung.
+Dang Fong 鄧芳 (1877 or 1879–12/20/1955) was a disciple of the Chinese Kung Fu folk hero Wong Fei Hung.
 It is said that his rigid ways prompted him to follow and document the Hung Ga Kuen teachings of Wong Fei Hung to the letter, thus he was referred to as Old Square Mind for his stubbornness to tradition.
 This statement cannot be confirmed, but it can be confirmed that he was known as the Tiger of Sai Gwan.

 Life

-Dang Fong was born in Saam Sui, of Guangdung Province in China.
+Dang Fong was born in Sanshui, of Guangdung Province in China.
 His father Dang Biu was a famous practitioner of Tit Da and Chinese Kung Fu, and had a deep knowledge of Maau Saan (茅山）, Chinese folk Witchcraft.
 Dang Biu had killed people in combat during his younger years and thus refused to teach his son martial arts.
 As Dang Fong was stubborn in his request he did manage to learn the basics of self-defense from his father.
 In his youth he learned Chinese Tit Da (Chinese Orthopedics) from his father.
 When he grew up Dang Fong went to Guong Jau City to learn martial arts under Master Wong Yau, who had a school located in Cheung Sau Lane's Dak Sing Lane.
 He stayed under Wong's strict tutelage for more than 2 years before leaving to seek out a better teacher.
 Later, Dang Fong became a student of monk Sin Ling of the Wah Lum Temple.
 Dang believed Sin Ling to have a better method of teaching and devoted himself to learning with him.
 It was Sin Ling who taught Dang Fong the Left-handed Plum Flower Spear (Joh Sau Mui Fa Cheung), a weapon that he became very famous by.